tombomba/tombomba.github.io/_drafts/old-old-stuff/2018-10-01-movie-questionaire.md

 ---
 title: Answers to questions nobody asked
 date: 2018-10-01 12:34:56 -0700
-tag: [bio]
+tag: [about]
 ---
 I'm [not a critic]({{ '/about/' }}) but it's sometimes fun to answer questions put to them.
-So I cribbed this interview from [Who's Who in Reviews](https://www.rogerebert.com/chazs-blog/whos-who-in-reviews-table-of-contents) and substituted my own responses.
+So I cribbed this interview format from [Who's Who in Reviews](https://www.rogerebert.com/chazs-blog/whos-who-in-reviews-table-of-contents) and substituted my own responses.

 ## Where did you grow up, and what was it like?
 I grew up in a lily-white suburb exactly like every other lily-white suburb.
 Pick a dozen images from a typical family sitcom, add emotional accents from "American Beauty" and "The Ice Storm," mix in the aesthetic sensibility of "Pleasantville," and you got it.
 My hometown was pretty, clean, and---at least outwardly---dull.